lsj5031/Hoppy-Whisper/README.md

 - **No undo:** Once transcription is pasted, there's no built-in undo.
 Use your application's undo feature (`Ctrl+Z`).

-- **History retention:** Default 90-day retention for transcription history.
-Older entries are automatically purged.
+- **History retention:** Transcription history retention is configurable in `settings.json` (default 90 days).
+To delete old entries manually, use the "Clear History" button in the History palette.
 Export important transcriptions if needed.

 ## Troubleshooting